Virtual Workout Room (VWR) is HERE!

 A Step Toward Inclusivity

-By providing these advanced computers to students with invisible disabilities, the Change Coalition is not only offering the tools necessary for academic success in post-secondary education but also fostering a more inclusive and equitable learning environment.
-We believe that every student, regardless of their disability, should have access to the technology that can help them reach their full potential.
+By providing advanced computers equipped with assistive technologies to students with invisible disabilities, the Change Coalition is supporting academic success in post-secondary education and contributing to a more inclusive and equitable learning environment.

 Sponsor a student